MicrosoftDocs/azure-docs/articles/ai-services/content-safety/concepts/groundedness.md

 ## Key terms

 - **Retrieval Augmented Generation (RAG)**: RAG is a technique for augmenting LLM knowledge with other data.
-LLMs can reason about wide-ranging topics, but their knowledge is limited to the public data up to a specific point in time that they were trained on.
-If you want to build AI applications that can reason about private data or data introduced after a model’s cutoff date, you need to provide the model with the specific information it needs.
+LLMs can reason about wide-ranging topics, but their knowledge is limited to the public data that was available at the time they were trained.
+If you want to build AI applications that can reason about private data or data introduced after a model’s cutoff date, you need to provide the model with that specific information.
 The process of bringing the appropriate information and inserting it into the model prompt is known as Retrieval Augmented Generation (RAG).
 For more information, see [Retrieval-augmented generation (RAG)](https://python.langchain.com/docs/use_cases/question_answering/).

 - **Groundedness and Ungroundedness in LLMs**: This refers to the extent to which the model’s outputs are based on provided information or reflect reliable sources accurately.
 A grounded response adheres closely to the given information, avoiding speculation or fabrication.
-In groundedness measures, source information is crucial and serves as the grounding source.
+In groundedness measurements, source information is crucial and serves as the grounding source.

 ## Groundedness detection features

-- **Domain Selection**: You can select predefined domains: either `medical` or `generic`.
-Users can choose an established domain to ensure more tailored detection that aligns with the specific needs of their field.
+- **Domain Selection**: Users can choose an established domain to ensure more tailored detection that aligns with the specific needs of their field.
+Currently the available domains are `MEDICAL` and `GENERIC`.
-- **Task Specification**: This feature lets you select the task you're doing, such as QnA (questioning & answering) and Summarization, with adjustable settings according to the task types.
+- **Task Specification**: This feature lets you select the task you're doing, such as QnA (question & answering) and Summarization, with adjustable settings according to the task type.
-- **Speed vs Interpretability**: There are two modes that trade off speed with performance.
+- **Speed vs Interpretability**: There are two modes that trade off speed with result interpretability.
-   - Non-Reasoning mode: Offers fast detection capability, easy to embed into online applications.
+   - Non-Reasoning mode: Offers fast detection capability; easy to embed into online applications.
-   - Reasoning mode: Offers detailed explanation for detected ungrounded segments easy for understanding and mitigation.
+   - Reasoning mode: Offers detailed explanations for detected ungrounded segments; better for understanding and mitigation.

 ##  Use cases